chris-short/chrisshort.net/content/post/fear-and-loathing-in-yaml/index.md

 But, as you can imagine, even with all the automation in place, it was still a throw over the wall kind of scenario.
 When Puppet needed system packages installed because of modifications to the codebase (requiring a newer version of Perl, for example) or new services coming online using different OS packages, Puppet now had to do the task CFEngine was doing; systems management.
 The idea was to build an overarching WebOps team that was cross-functional, spirited, and deeply technical.
 The first edict laid down to the team by the DevOps lead was, "read the [YAML spec](https://yaml.org/spec/1.2/spec.html)."
 We were all jumping into the Puppet pool to help integrate our processes and procedures better.

 "Ugh..."
 I thought to myself.
 "I have to read this horribly written spec."
 It was not an RFC, which I am fond of reading, but something about the YAML spec made me sad and frustrated.
 Syntax *really* mattered.
 Whitespace *really* mattered.
-My days in the military (which I was a mere two years removed from) taught me that rote memorization and getting humans to see the absence of something were incredibly difficult tasks.
-I exploited these things in my day-to-day work in the military to defeat US enemies and train US allies on how to be harder targets.
+My experiences have taught me that rote memorization and getting humans to see the absence of something were incredibly difficult tasks.
+These are things that most hackers take advantage of when infiltrating systems.
+Humans aren't as good as computers at finding the absence of something or memorizing things.
 I was not too fond of this non-markup language for these reasons.

 It irked me that the YAML creators laid out goal #1 as "YAML is easily readable by humans."
 It is human-readable because you see the human-readable words in the scalars and structures, but there was something off-putting about YAML.
 It was a markup language claiming not to be a markup language.
 I held the firm belief that markup languages are supposed to make things simpler for humans, not harder (XML is the antithesis of markup languages, in my opinion).